EricG78/flightmonitor_MQTTtoHA/README.md

  In Home Assistant,
   * the fields piaware_problem, faup1090_problem, faup978_problem, mlat_problem, dump1090_problem and data3005_problem are declared as binary sensors with device class "problem".
   * the fields faup1090dump1090_connection and piawareserver_connection are declared as binary sensors with device class "connectivity".

+### Home Assistant
+The script monitors the status of Home Assistant by subscribing to the topic `homeassistant/status`.
+If Home Assistant restarts, its status becomes `offline` and gets back to `online` when ready: this triggers that publishing by the script of the discovery messages.

  ## Problems and investigations
  This script has been tested on